History of Denmark: Viking Age

 The extent of the Danish Realm before the expansion of the Viking Age.
 It is not known when, but the tribal Danes divided the realm into "herreder" (marked by red lines).

 With the beginning of the Viking Age in the 9th century, the prehistoric period in Denmark ends.
 The Danish people were among those known as Vikings, during the 8th–11th centuries.
 Viking explorers first discovered and settled in Iceland in the 9th century, on their way from the Faroe Islands.
 From there, Greenland and Vinland (probably Newfoundland) were also settled.
 Utilizing their great skills in shipbuilding and navigation they raided and conquered parts of France and the British Isles.

 The Ladby ship, the largest ship burial found in Denmark.

 The fortified Viking town of Aros (Aarhus), 950 AD.

-They also excelled in trading along the coasts and rivers of Europe, running trade routes from Greenland in the north to Constantinople in the south via Russian and Ukrainian rivers, most notably along the River Dnieper and via Kiev, then being the capital of Kiev Rus, which was founded by Viking conquerors.
+They also excelled in trading along the coasts and rivers of Europe, running trade routes from Greenland in the north to Constantinople in the south via Russian and Ukrainian rivers, most notably along the River Dnieper and via Kiev, then being the capital of Kievan Rus, which was founded by Viking conquerors.
 (Note: "The controversies over the nature of the Rus and the origins of the Russian state have bedevilled Viking studies, and indeed Russian history, for well over a century.
 It is historically certain that the Rus were Swedes.
 The evidence is incontrovertible, and that a debate still lingers at some levels of historical writing is clear evidence of the holding power of received notions.
 The debate over this issue – futile, embittered, tendentious, doctrinaire – served to obscure the most serious and genuine historical problem which remains: the assimilation of these Viking Rus into the Slavic people among whom they lived.
 The principal historical question is not whether the Rus were Scandinavians or Slavs, but, rather, how quickly these Scandinavian Rus became absorbed into Slavic life and culture.")
 The Danish Vikings were most active in Britain, Ireland, France, Spain, Portugal and Italy where they raided, conquered and settled (their earliest settlements included sites in the Danelaw, Ireland and Normandy).
 The Danelaw encompassed the Northeastern half of what now constitutes England, where Danes settled and Danish law and rule prevailed.
 Prior to this time, England consisted of approximately seven independent Anglo-Saxon kingdoms.
 The Danes conquered (terminated) all of these except for the kingdom of Wessex.
 Alfred the Great, king of Wessex, emerged from these trials as the sole remaining English king, and thereby as the first English Monarch.